 [Win32App] Checked filePath: D:\Program Files\Winzip26\Winzip64.exe, Got versionStr:50.260.14610.0, compareValue 50.260.14610.0 [Win32App] Equal: actualValue: 50.260.14610.0, compareValue: 50.260.14610.0, applicationDetected: True [Win32App] Checked under Path: D:\Program Files\Winzip26, filePath:D:\Program Files\Winzip26\Winzip64.exe, agent was checking under expanded: D:\Program Files\Winzip26\Winzip64.exe, applicationDetected: True

-This detection rule verify the application existense based on windows registry key, value existance, string, Integer or version comparison.
+This registry-based win32 app detection rule verifies the application’s existence based on the Windows registry key, value existence, string, Integer, or version comparison.

 - Key path: The full path of the registry key that contains the value to detect.